aerospike/backup-go/cmd/asbackup/readme.md

   -o, --output-file string          Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.
   -q, --output-file-prefix string   When using directory parameter, prepend a prefix to the names of the generated files.
   -F, --file-limit int              Rotate backup files, when their size crosses the given
-                                    value (in bytes) Only used when backing up to a Directory. (default 262144000) -x, --no-bins                     Do not include bin data in the backup.
+                                    value (in bytes) Only used when backing up to a Directory.
+0 - no limit. (default 262144000)
+  -x, --no-bins                     Do not include bin data in the backup.
 Use this flag for data sampling or troubleshooting.
                                     On restore all records, that don't contain bin data will be skipped.
       --no-ttl-only                 Only include records that have no ttl set (persistent records).